The Brain as a Landscape: Exploring Change Through Metaphor

 Picture a rambler who regularly walks a well-trodden path through the woods.
-They know this path extremely well and has a certain sense of comfort and familiarity each time that they walk it.
+They know this path extremely well and have a certain sense of comfort and familiarity each time that they walk it.

 They envision that the view from the top of that hill will be much more spectacular than from this familiar path.